edilio/programming-notes/OO Design Patterns and E-Commerce.md

 ```

 To use the `Memento` and `Caretaker` classes in your e-commerce application, you would first create an instance of the `Caretaker` class.
 Then, whenever a user performs an action that you want to allow them to undo, you would create a new `Memento` object and pass it to the `Caretaker` using the `add_memento` method.
 To revert to a previous state, you can retrieve the appropriate `Memento` object using the `get_memento` method and use it to restore the state of the relevant object.

+## State Pattern

+The `State` pattern can be useful for cases where you want to change the behavior of an object based on its internal state.
+For example, you might use the `State` pattern to implement a checkout process that behaves differently depending on whether the user is logged in or not.

+## Proxy Pattern

+The `Proxy` pattern can be useful for cases where you want to add additional functionality to an existing object without modifying the object itself.
+For example, you might use the `Proxy` pattern to implement a caching system that stores the results of expensive operations so that they can be retrieved quickly the next time they are needed.

+Also, the `Proxy` pattern can be useful for cases where you want to control access to an object.
+For example, you might use the `Proxy` pattern to implement a system that allows users to access a product's details only if they are logged in.

+However, I think it will also be useful to get a live inventory from suppliers.
+For example, if a product is out of stock, you might want to check with the supplier to see if they have any in stock.
+You could use the `Proxy` pattern to implement this system by creating a proxy class that acts as an interface to the supplier's inventory system.

+## Decorator Pattern

+The `Decorator` pattern can be useful for cases where you want to add additional functionality to a product or service, such as adding gift wrapping or a personalized message.
+For example, you might use the `Decorator` pattern to implement a system that allows a customer to add extra features to their order, such as expedited shipping or insurance.

+Here's an example of how you might use the `Decorator` pattern in an e-commerce application:

+- Define an interface for the decorator (e.g. `Decorator`, `Enhancement`).
+- Create concrete implementations of the decorator for each type of enhancement you want to offer (e.g. `GiftWrappingDecorator`, `PersonalizedMessageDecorator`, `ExpeditedShippingDecorator`, `InsuranceDecorator`).
+- Define a base class for the object you want to enhance (e.g. `Product`, `Service`) and implement the interface defined in step 1.
+- In your e-commerce application, create instances of the decorator and base class and use the decorator to wrap the base class object.
+- To add a particular enhancement to an object, create an instance of the desired decorator and pass it the object you want to enhance as an argument.

+## Adapter Pattern

+We could use it for `PromoStandards` for the different versions and other APIs like `SageWorld`